prog4biol/pfb2019/README.md

 #### Logical Operators

+Logical operators allow you to combine two or more sets of comparisons.
+You can combine the results in different ways.
+For example you can 1) demand that all the statements are true, 2) that only one statement needs to be true, or 3) that the statement needs to be false.

 | Operator | Description                              | Example              | Result |
 | -------- | ---------------------------------------- | -------------------- | ------ |
 | `and`    | True if left operand is True and right operand is True | `bool(3>=2 and 2<3)` | True   |